-Increasingly bio-stimulant use in turf is becoming common as turf managers become aware of the impact of many synthetic fertilizers and pesticides on the environment.
-However, there is a constant stream of new turf health products coming onto the market all making claims which are often unfounded and with no supporting data.
-This is an article outlining some of the options available and what they can potentially do for you.
+Bio-stimulant use in turf is becoming common as turf managers become aware of the impact of many synthetic fertilizers and pesticides on the environment.
+There is a constant stream of new products coming onto the market all making claims which are often unfounded and with no supporting data.
+This is an article outlining some of the options available and what they can do for you.

 Despite only being used in minute quantities bio-stimulants give a favourable response with common commercial bio-stimulants being combinations of: